 Having no power at any time is a hassle, but during the winter months, it can be dangerous.
 Homes may lose their furnaces, cooking appliances, and other electrical needs.
 This includes your sump pump.

 Just because it is wintertime, doesn’t mean your home doesn’t need waterproofing protection.
 The weather this winter has included periods of melting, along with rain and ice.
 This moisture can enter your basement or crawl space and if your sump pump isn’t working, you’re going to have a bad time.

 You may be thinking, “but I have a sump pump already, what more can I do?”
 Many people are unaware of battery backup sump pumps.
 The primary sump pump can probably do the job nine times out of ten, but if the power goes out, what then?
+Ice storms are notorious for causing power outages as they weigh heavily on power lines and tree limbs.
 If your power is out and the pump doesn’t run, that water isn’t going to pump itself!

 A battery backup pump sits alongside the primary pump.
 The backup is attached to a battery and sensors.
 When the sensors alert the pump that there is either no power or that the primary pump is not keeping up, it will turn on.
 The battery is attached to a trickle charge so that it is always ready to go.

 Whether you lose power to thunderstorms, high winds, ice storms, or something else, a battery backup will help protect your home from water damage.
 Insurance companies estimate that just restoring the basement can cost anywhere from $30,000 to $50,000.
 That’s not even counting any actual structural damage that can occur.

 As we mentioned above, power outages caused by ice storms and other issues are a big reason you may need a backup pump, but there are other reasons, too.

 The water inflow may be greater than one pump can handle.
 Having a secondary pump can help get the water out and away from your home.